curl/everything-curl/http/http2.md

 ## Multiplexing

-One of the primary features in the HTTP/2 protocol is the ability to multiplex several logical stream over the same physical connection.
-When using the curl command-line tool, you cannot take advantage of that cool feature since curl is doing all its network requests in a strictly serial manner, one after the next, with the second only ever starting once the previous one has ended.
+A primary feature in the HTTP/2 protocol, is the ability to multiplex several logical streams over the same physical connection.
+The curl command-line tool can take advantage of this feature when [doing parallel transfers](../cmdline/urls/parallel.md).

-Preferably, a future curl version will be enhanced to allow the use of this feature.